 The Michael Benjamins Scholarship was established in 2000 by William R. Litzler, President of C.A.
 Litzler Co., in memory of Lake Ridge Academy alumnus, Michael Benjamins ’94 to support students with demonstrated financial need.

 The Public Service Scholarship was established in 2018 to support our community by offering a small number of high school scholarships (grades 9-11) for the children of active public service employees including police officers, firefighters, paramedics, and military personnel.
 These scholarships are awarded to students with a strong track record of academic achievement, who have at least one parent who is a full-time public service employee.
 The awarded scholarships substantially reduce the annual tuition for the duration of the student’s education at Lake Ridge Academy.

 The Voutsiotis Scholarship was created in 2012 by George, Vivy and Alexia ’07 Voutsiotis in memory of their daughter and sister, Yanna ‘05.
 The merit scholarship honors one or more students entering grades 9-12 who embody Lake Ridge Academy core values and demonstrate a combination of extraordinary excellence in athletics, academics, and community service.

 Frequently Asked Questions

 No. Only those families who feel that they are unable to afford the full tuition price and want to apply for financial assistance need to submit the forms.

-No. Although application for enrollment occurs simultaneously, it is considered a completely separate process.
-Financial circumstances are not considered in deciding the suitability of an applicant for admission to Lake Ridge Academy.
+No. Financial circumstances are not considered in deciding the suitability of an applicant for admission to Lake Ridge Academy.